dotnet/docs-maui/docs/what-is-maui.md

 .NET MAUI is open-source and is the evolution of Xamarin.Forms, extended from mobile to desktop scenarios, with UI controls rebuilt from the ground up for performance and extensibility.
 If you've previously used Xamarin.Forms to build cross-platform user interfaces, you'll notice many similarities with .NET MAUI.
 However, there are also some differences.
 Using .NET MAUI, you can create multi-platform apps using a single project, but you can add platform-specific source code and resources if necessary.
 One of the key aims of .NET MAUI is to enable you to implement as much of your app logic and UI layout as possible in a single code-base.

-## Who .NET MAUI is for

-.NET MAUI is for developers who want to:

-- Write cross-platform apps in XAML and C#, from a single shared code-base in Visual Studio.
-- Share UI layout and design across platforms.
-- Share code, tests, and business logic across platforms.

 ## How .NET MAUI works

 .NET MAUI unifies Android, iOS, macOS, and Windows APIs into a single API that allows a write-once run-anywhere developer experience, while additionally providing deep access to every aspect of each native platform.